-Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge after the final treatment unit and prior to the receiving stream.
-Any addition of pre- coagulant generated solids to the effluent shall be added upstream of the sample point.
+Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the receiving stream.
+The sample point shall be clearly marked by the facility if it is not at the final outfall location.
+There shall be no flow from any source into the piping system after the sample point and prior to the final outfall.

-B. SCHEDULE OF COMPLIANCE
+B. SCHEDULES OF COMPLIANCE